Olympus PEN-F vs Canon G9 X Mark II

 Review summary: Olympus PEN-F vs Canon G9 X Mark II

-So what conclusions can be drawn?
+So how do things add up?
 Is the Olympus PEN-F better than the Canon G9 X Mark II or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.